hyosung11/Launch-School/Courses/journal.md

 11:06 Getting kind of bored with studying, but I need to practice problems with time restrictions.

 17:05 What am I doing?
 Get my shit together.

+## 20211021 목요일

+10:17 I've been working diligently on answer examples from the videos.
+I have to pee and take a break now.